 So for this candy, all you do is melt the ingredients together, blend, freeze until firm, and then roll into balls.
 It doesn’t seem possible that something so simple can taste so good, but really, these are amazing.
 At first, I tried to mix the mixture together with a hand mixer, but that was just a mess.
 So, either use an immersion blender, or get out the food processor.

 The strawberry flavor isn’t too intense.
-These taste mostly of white chocolate, coconut, with hints of strawberry and lime.
-You can easily make them more limey by adding more lime zest, or cooking the strawberries for a few minutes to reduce them like I did in this similar recipe I made last summer.
+These taste mostly of white chocolate and coconut, with hints of strawberry and lime.
+You can easily make them more limey by adding more lime zest, or by cooking the strawberries for a few minutes to reduce them like I did in this similar recipe I made last summer.

-Strawberries vary in their water content and I’ve made these several times with different batches of strawberries.
-But if do you run into the problem that the mixture doesn’t get firm enough, slightly warm the pot over low heat and add another 50 grams melted white chocolate.
+Strawberries vary in their water content, and I’ve made these several times with different batches of strawberries.
+But if do you run into the problem that the mixture doesn’t get firm enough, simply warm your pot slightly over low heat and add another 50 grams of melted white chocolate.
 Stir and put back in the freezer until firm enough to roll.

 - zest of 2 limes

 - In a small pot over medium heat, melt the white chocolate and coconut butter.